Gradient Correction in Federated Learning with Adaptive Optimization: Abstract

 \section{Abstract}

-In Federated Learning (FL), model training performance is strongly impacted by data heterogeneity across clients.
-Gradient Tracking (GT) has recently emerged as a solution which mitigates this issue by introducing correction terms to local model updates.
-To date, GT has only been considered under Stochastic Gradient Descent (SGD)-based model training, while modern FL frameworks increasingly employ adaptive optimizers for improved convergence.
-In this work, we generalize the GT framework to a more flexible Parameter Tracking (PT) paradigm and propose two novel adaptive optimization algorithms, {\tt FAdamET} and {\tt FAdamGT}, that integrate PT into Adam-based FL.
-We provide a rigorous convergence analysis of these algorithms under non-convex settings.
-Our experimental results demonstrate that both proposed algorithms consistently outperform existing methods when evaluating total communication cost and total computation cost across varying levels of data heterogeneity, showing the effectiveness of correcting first-order information in federated adaptive optimization.
+In federated learning (FL), model training performance is strongly impacted by data heterogeneity across clients.
+Client-drift compensation methods have recently emerged as a solution to this issue, introducing correction terms into local model updates.
+To date, these methods have only been considered under stochastic gradient descent (SGD)-based model training, while modern FL frameworks also employ adaptive optimizers (e.g., Adam) for improved convergence.
+However, due to the complex interplay between first and second moments found in most adaptive optimization methods, naively injecting correction terms can lead to performance degradation in heterogeneous settings.
+In this work, we propose {\tt FAdamGC}, the first algorithm to integrate drift compensation into adaptive federated optimization.
+The key idea of {\tt FAdamGC} is injecting a pre-estimation correction term that aligns with the moment structure of adaptive methods.
+We provide a rigorous convergence analysis of our algorithm under non-convex settings, showing that {\tt FAdamGC} results in better rate and milder assumptions than naively porting SGD-based correction algorithms into adaptive optimizers.
+Our experimental results demonstrate that {\tt FAdamGC} consistently outperform existing methods in total communication and computation cost across varying levels of data heterogeneity, showing the efficacy of correcting gradient information in federated adaptive optimization.